Cage the Elephant: Neon Pill (2024–2025)

-Following Shultz's arrest he was then able to go into recovery after which he reunited with the band and they continued to work on the album that they had started working on years prior.
-Then following five years without releasing new music, the band released the single "Neon Pill" on January 19, 2024.
+Following Shultz's arrest he went into recovery after which he reunited with the band and they continued to work on the album that they had started working on years prior.
+On January 19, 2024, after five years without releasing new music, the band released the single "Neon Pill".
 It was produced with John Hill and recorded at Sonic Ranch in Tornillo, Texas and was followed by the single "Good Time" on April 4, 2024.
-They then debuted the third single "Rainbow" on Jimmy Kimmel Live! on May 8.
+They debuted the third single "Rainbow" on Jimmy Kimmel Live! on May 8.
 Their sixth studio album of the same name as the former was then released on May 17, 2024.
 Guitarist Brad Shultz commented on the album stating "Every record has its journey and this was the longest amount of time it took us to make a record, but it was meant to be what it was."
 He also stated that the recording process "had a lot of starts and stops but when we actually started making the record, it was maybe a month and we were done."
-The lyrics featured on Neon Pill explore Shultz experience during his psychosis and recovery.
-The album debuted at number 57 on the Billboard 200 and was met with generally positive reviews, Stephen Thomas from AllMusic gave the album a positive review stating "The album may have been written during a dark night of the soul but it was recorded with precision and concentration ultimately obscuring the pain at the point of the origin."
+The album debuted at number 57 on the Billboard 200 and was met with generally positive reviews.
 The song Metaverse was featured in the soundtrack of NHL 25.

-Once again the band had 3 songs from the album reach number 1 on the alternative airplay charts Neon Pill, Metaverse and Rainbow.
-Resulting in them tying both Green Day and Linkin Park for second most Alternative airplay number 1s.
+Three songs from the album reached number 1 on the Billboard Alternative Airplay charts: Neon Pill, Metaverse and Rainbow.
+This brought the band's total to 13, tying both Green Day and Linkin Park for second-most.

-The band then went on tour for the first time in nearly 2 years with the "Neon Pill tour" in support of the album alongside Young the Giant and Bakar.
-They also made an appearance The Tonight Show Starring Jimmy Fallon playing their song "Rainbow".

-In late 2024 the band's song Cigarette Daydreams became their first song to reach 1 billion streams on Spotify.
+The band then embarked on the "Neon Pill tour" marking their first tour nearly two years in support of the album the American leg was supported by Young the Giant and Bakar and the European leg was supported by Sunflower Bean.
+This tour became the highest grossing of their career, with sales of over 440,000 tickets, generating $25 million.
+They also made an appearance on The Tonight Show Starring Jimmy Fallon, playing their song "Rainbow".
+In late 2024 the band's song "Cigarette Daydreams" became their first song to reach 1 billion streams on Spotify.
 On October 10, 2024, CBS Mornings aired a segment featuring Matt and Brad where Matt opened up about his psychosis.

 Neon Pill was nominated for Best Alternative Music Performance at the 67th Annual Grammy Awards in 2025.
 From late August to early September 2025 Cage The Elephant opened for all stops of the North American leg of the Oasis Live '25 reunion tour.
-Then the following month they embarked on their own healing tour alongside hey, nothing.
+They then went on their own North American headlining tour in the Fall with hey, nothing serving as support.

+Upcoming seventh studio album (2026–present)

+On July 10, 2026, it was announced the band had signed with Big Loud Rock, and released a new single "Beaches in Tennessee."
+On the same day, it was announced the band had a new "full-length...
+LP" in the works with the label.
+In early 2027, the band will embark on the "Dying in Reverse" European tour.